vokter/vokter/README.md

 ### Clustering

-Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the request and its keywords, Argus reduces workload by scheduling only one difference detection job per watched web-page.
+Since the logic of difference retrieval is spread between two jobs, one that is agnostic of requests and one that is specific to the request and its keywords, Vokter reduces workload by scheduling only one difference detection job per watched web-page.
 For this effect, jobs are grouped into clusters, where its unique identifier is the document URL.
 Each cluster contains, imperatively, a single scheduled detection job and one or more matching jobs.

 ### Scaling

-Argus was conceived to be able scale and to be future-proof, and to this effect it was implemented to deal with a high number of jobs in terms of batching / persistence and of real-time / concurrency.
+Vokter was conceived to be able scale and to be future-proof, and to this effect it was implemented to deal with a high number of jobs in terms of batching / persistence and of real-time / concurrency.

 The clustering design mentioned above implies that, as the number of clients grows linearly, the number of jobs will grow semi-linearly because the first call for a URL will spawn two jobs and the remaining calls for the same URL will spawn only one.

 In terms of orchestration, there are two mechanisms created to reduce redundant resource-consumption, both in memory as well as in the database:

 1. if the difference detection job fails to fetch content from a specific URL after 10 consecutive attempts, the entire cluster for that URL is expired.
 When expiring a cluster, all of the associated client REST APIs receive a time-out call.
-2. every time a matching job is cancelled by its client, Argus checks if there are still matching-jobs in its cluster, and if not, the cluster is cleared from the workspace.
+2. every time a matching job is cancelled by its client, Vokter checks if there are still matching-jobs in its cluster, and if not, the cluster is cleared from the workspace.

 ## Persistence